awsdocs/aws-iot-docs/developerguide/iot-quick-start.md

 ## Step 2\.
 Create a thing object<a name="iot-quick-start-configure"></a>

 1. On the **How are you connecting to AWS IoT?** page, choose the platform and the language of the AWS IoT Device SDK that you want to use\.
-This example uses the Linux/OSX platform and the Node\.js SDK\.
-If you choose the Python SDK, make sure that you have python3 and pip3 installed on your target device before you continue to the next step\.
+This example uses the Linux/OSX platform and the Python SDK\.
+Make sure that you have python3 and pip3 installed on your target device before you continue to the next step\.
 **Note**
 Be sure to check the list of prerequisite software required by your chosen SDK at the bottom of the console page\.
 You must have the required software installed on your target computer before you continue to the next step\.

    After you choose the platform and device SDK language, choose **Next**\.
-![\[AWS IoT console quick start options page\]](http://docs.aws.amazon.com/iot/latest/developerguide/images/aws-iot-learn-connect-options.png)
+![\[AWS IoT console quick start options page\]](http://docs.aws.amazon.com/iot/latest/developerguide/images/aws-iot-learn-connect-options-python.png)

 1. In the **Name** field, enter the name for your thing object\.
 The thing name used in this example is **MyIotThing**\.
 **Important**